Problems Caused By Missing Teeth

 Implants are the gold standard for replacing one or more missing teeth.
 We use one or multiple dental implants, depending on patients’ needs, to secure dental crowns, bridges, and dentures in place.
 A single implant consists of a titanium post with a connecting abutment and a false tooth.

 We place the implant post into the jaw bone to support dental restorations.
-If patients have lost jaw bone due to missing teeth, we can provide bone grafting, so they have enough support for implant treatment.
+If patients have lost jaw bone because of missing teeth, we can provide bone grafting, so they have enough support for implant treatment.

 Dental implants and implant-supported restorations offer longer-lasting treatments than removable or traditional options.
 With implants, patients can easily speak, bite, and chew without restrictions.
 Implants also bring back support to the jaw bone as the implants support replacement teeth at the root.

 Do you need to restore your lost teeth?
-Call (410) 697-6290 or schedule a dental appointment with Dr. Ed Lazer on our website today.
+Call (410) 697-6290 or schedule an appointment with Dr. Ed Lazer on our website today.